-Founded in 1929, NAREE has more than 650 members nationwide.
+Founded in 1929, NAREE is a non profit association of real estate writers, editors, columnists, authors and communicators more than 600 members nationwide.
 The association meets in different US cities three times per year.

 In the late Spring/early Summer, members meet for NAREE's Annual Spring Conference.
 NAREE leaders put together panels of newsmakers and trend setters to discuss issues of the day and to answer reporter questions on breaking stories.
 Professional development sessions and/or area tours are also scheduled.
 NAREE's Annual Real Estate Journalism Conference includes NAREE University peer-to-peer journalism workshops and "NAREE's Meet the Press," a one-on-one opportunity for freelance writers, columnists, and publicists to take part in a mini press tour -- visiting with up to a dozen of the nation's leading real estate journalists gathered under one roof.
-The association also presents awards to the winners of the annual journalism competition and the Bruss Book Competition.
+The association also presents awards to the winners of the Annual Real Estate Journalism Competition and the Bruss Book Competition.

 NAREE 2018 BOARD OF DIRECTORS